MRtrix3/mrtrix3/docs/concepts/pe_scheme.rst

-axes (i.e. left-right, posterior-enterior, inferior-superior) depends on the :ref:`transform` that is stored in the respective image header, which may potentially have been modified internally by *MRtrix3* on image load (discussed further in the non_axial_acquisitions_ section).
+axes (i.e. left-right, posterior-enterior, inferior-superior) depends on the :ref:`transform` that is stored in the respective image header, which may potentially have been modified internally by *MRtrix3* on image load (discussed further in the :ref:`non_axial_acquisitions` section).
 Here, we begin with the most simple use case:

 Take an image that conforms to the RAS (Right-Anterior-Superior) convention common